-Gloria & Emilio Estefan and director Kenny Ortega at the The Red Carpet for the World Premiere of A CHANGE OF HEART
+Gloria, Emilio Estefan and Kenny Ortega at the World Premiere of A CHANGE OF HEART

 Miami natives and beloved couple, Gloria Estefan (musician, singer), Emilio Estefan (director, producer, musician), and director Kenny Ortega celebrated the World Premiere of their film A CHANGE OF HEART at the 34th edition of Miami Dade College’s Miami Film Festival on March 10, at the Olympia Theater in Downtown Miami.

 The celebration included the drumline of University of Miami’s Frost Band of The Hour marching band.
 The MC of the night was the dynamic Roxanne Vargas from the local NBC show “Six in The Mix” who presented the film and moderated the Q/A. Also making an appearance were several actors from the movie, including Mauricio Sanchez, Vincent de Paul and Miami’s famed drag Queen Elaine Lancaster.
 Dr. Eduardo J. Padrón, President of Miami Dade College (MDC), and Jaie Laplante, executive director of MDC’s Miami Film Festival were also in attendance.

 The film was embraced by the audience and during the Q&A session, it was apparent that the films message about love and diversity struck a chord within those in attendance, causing a roaring of applause.
 Following the screening, the Estefans and Kenny Ortega along with other guests attended the Party “Behind the Curtain”